chingu-x/uhurubot/README.md

 Instead, CLI parameters defining JSON files containing the necessary specifications are used.
 The following sections define the format and content of these files.

+Since multiple Voyages may be underway at the same time file names for these files will follow the following naming convention so configuration files can maintained in the same file system directory:

+- Teams & Users: `vnnnnn_teams_users`
+- Posts: `vnnnnn_posts`
-#### Voyage Teams & Users
+#### Teams & Users

-The following shows the format of the Voyage Teams & Users JSON file:
+The following shows the format of the Teams & Users JSON file:

 ```
 {
-  "voyage_number": "nn",
+  "voyage_number": "nnnnn",
   "teams": [
     {
       "team": "<animalname-nn>",